-Gimkit can be played live with a group OR kits can be assigned as individual practice Independent practice (not live in class, asynchronous, students working "self paced") Quizlet can be played live with a group OR assigned as individual practice Kahoot can be played live with a group OR question sets can be assigned as individual practice Teacher can assign kits to specific classes with time/point goals as independent practice Teacher can give comments on first draft of work; students act on this feedback and resubmit An example of one of many phone apps to turn handwritten answer sheets into pdf's Giving students timely feedback and a chance to act on it Teacher can add comments on students' work or make revisions directly into the document (using "suggestions" tool); teachers can ask questions, offered suggestions, or point out things that need to be corrected Students send a photo of their work and you can reply with feedback anchored to points on the photo (good for math/science problems, artwork, etc.) Teachers can view, annotate (i.e. highlight), and comment on submitted work; students can view this and make changes (upload a second revision of their work) ned work (to inform next teaching and studying) Can choose to "show submissions with correct answers" so students have immediate feedback on their performance; teacher can also "comment" on answers to provide more detailed feedback.
-Most LMS's have a quiz feature Can select modes for gamified "low stakes" assessment of knowledge where individual progress is tracked and recorded.
-Contains user submitted quizzes that you can adapt Teachers can make a Google Form into a quiz where answers are recorded in a separate spreadsheet for grading.
+Gimkit Gimkit can be played live with a group OR kits can be assigned as individual practice Independent practice (not liv /e in class, asynchronous, students working "self paced") Quizlet Quizlet can be played live with a group OR assigned as individual practice Kahoot Kahoot can be played live with a group OR question sets can be assigned as individual practice Gimkit Teacher can assign kits to specific classes with time/point goals as independent practice Google Doc Teacher can give comments on first draft of work; students act on this feedback and resubmit Turboscan An example of one of many phone apps to turn handwritten answer sheets into pdf's Giving students timely feedback and a chance to act on it Google Docs Teacher can add comments on students' work or make revisions directly into the document (using "suggestions" tool); teachers can ask questions, offered suggestions, or point out things that need to be corrected Floop Students send a photo of their work and you can reply with feedback anchored to points on the photo (good for math/ science problems, artwork, etc.) Canvas/Schoology/LMS-Based Assignments Teachers can view, annotate (i.e. highlight), and comment on submitted work; students can view this and make changes (upload a second revision of their work) Formative assessment of recently lear ned work (to inform next teaching and studying) Canvas/Schoology/LMS based quizzes Can choose to "show submissions with correct answers" so students have immediate feedback on their performance; teacher can also "comment" on answers to provide more detailed feedback.
+Most LMS's have a quiz feature Quizizz Can select modes for gamified "low stakes" assessment of knowledge where individual progress is tracked and recorded.
+Contains user submitted quizzes that you can adapt Google Forms Teachers can make a Google Form into a quiz where answers are recorded in a separate spreadsheet for grading.
 Some types of questions (multiple choice, choose all that apply) can be graded automatically.
-Teachers can see how their students performed on these (breakdown by question) and determine whether or not additional teaching is needed/who needs individualized support
+View Results for Kahoot, Socrative, or Quizlet Tests Teachers can see how their students performed on these (breakdown by question) and determine whether or not additional teaching is needed/who needs individualized support